U.S. suspects Syria used chemical weapons, wants proof

 “The intelligence community has been assessing information for some time on this issue and the decision to reach this conclusion was made within the past 24 hours,” Hagel said.

-The White House said it wanted to provide a “prompt response” to an April 24 query from lawmakers about whether Syria had used chemical weapons.
+The White House said it wanted to provide a “prompt response” to a query on Wednesday from lawmakers about whether Syria had used chemical weapons.
 The legislators’ letter to Obama cited the assessments by Israel, France and Britain.

 Republican Senator John McCain of Arizona, one of the leading advocates of deeper U.S. involvement in the Syrian conflict, said the intelligence assessment demanded a response.